JabRef/JabRefOnline/_faq/10_general.md

 Put a checkmark to “Listen for remote operation on port:”.
 This option allows new instances of JabRef to detect the instance already running, and pass files to that instead of opening a new window.

-## Q: BibTeX converts uppercase characters to lowercase in my title field.
-I know this can be prevented by wrapping uppercase letters in braces, e.g. `{T}he life cycle of {A}tlantic salmon`, but this is too much work.
-Can JabRef help?

-A: JabRef has a setting that will automatically wrap all capital letters for certain fields in `{ }` - this will make sure they are preserved in the LaTeX output.
-Under **Options -&gt; Preferences -&gt; File -&gt; "Store the following fields with braces around capital letters"**, make sure the title field is included.
-To do this for several fields, write e.g. `title;abstract`.
-This setting automatically adds braces when saving the bib file, but you won't see the braces within JabRef.

 ## Q: I have a DOI.
 Is it possible to create an entry directly out of the DOI?

 A: Yes.
 Go to Search and click on “Web Search” to enable the Web search.